New or retooled Cape Canaveral launch pads considered for SpaceX Starship

 An EIC process can take years sometimes.
 It was one of the processes SpaceX officials feared would be required when it was pursuing the rights to launch from Texas at the end of the less rigorous “Environmental Assessment” under the National Environmental Policy Act.

 The next steps in the process are a series of public meetings.
-The first is on Tuesday, March 5 from 4-7 p.m. at the Catherine Schweinsberg Rood Central Cocoa Library followed Wednesday, March 6 from 4-7 p.m. at the Titusville Civic Center and Thursday, March 7 from 4-7 p.m. at the Radisson Resort at The Port in Cape Canaveral.
-A virtual meeting on Tuesday, March 12 at 6 p.m. is also planned, according to the website.
+The first is on Tuesday, March 5, from 4-7 p.m. at the Catherine Schweinsberg Rood Central Cocoa Library, followed Wednesday, March 6, from 4-7 p.m. at the Titusville Civic Center and Thursday, March 7 from 4-7 p.m. at the Radisson Resort at The Port in Cape Canaveral.
+A virtual meeting on Tuesday, March 12, at 6 p.m.
+Eastern is also planned, according to the website.

 The capacity of potential point-to-point flights on Earth, though, that could rapidly deploy cargo or even troops also has the Department of Defense interested in Starship’s success.